How to buy the best Panasonic TV

 Panasonic GZ2000 OLED

-The GZ2000 uses the new HCX PRO Processor, which was tuned with the help of Hollywood colourists to make the picture quality as precise as possible.
-The processor will also improve brightness, which is one area where OLED displays lag behind LCD ones.
+The 4K GZ2000 uses the new HCX PRO Processor, which was tuned with the help of Hollywood colourists to make the picture quality as precise as possible.
+The processor should also improve brightness, which is one area where OLED displays lag behind LCD ones.

-HDR is still a big deal, and Panasonic's high-end TVs support more formats than ever.
 The GZ2000s work with HDR10+ and, for the first time, Dolby Vision.
 Both formats work in a similar way by reacting to each scene and adjusting contract dynamically.
-This is something the current industry standard, HDR10, can't do.
+This is something the previous industry standard, HDR10, couldn't do.
 The reason to include both similar formats is because one is likely to become the industry standard and receive more support from streaming services and movie studios in the future.
 Having a TV that supports both means you are covered no matter which format becomes the industry standard.

-It will be the first TV to have upward-firing speakers, which work with Dolby Atmos technology to send audio over your head for a more immersive surround-sound experience.
+It was the first TV to have upward-firing speakers, which work with Dolby Atmos technology to send audio over your head for a more immersive surround-sound experience.

 Panasonic GZ1500 OLED